happybeing/vdash/README.md

-# Autononomi node Dashboard
+# Autonomi node Dashboard

-`vdash` is a terminal based dashboard for monitoring Autononomi nodes.
+`vdash` is a terminal based dashboard for monitoring Autonomi nodes.
 It is written in Rust, the terminal GUI is implemented using [ratatui](https://github.com/ratatui-org/ratatui) and it monitors one or more node logfiles using [linemux](https://github.com/jmagnuson/linemux).

 **Status:** working on Windows, MacOS and Linux with public and local test networks.